thomashenegar/Exams/README.md

 # Exams
 I am uploading my exams from Coding Dojo!
+These are my exams from Web Fundamentals, Python, and Java!